Insurance through super

 may end without notice.

-Also, there may be tax implications if your super recipient
+and there may be tax implications if your beneficiary

 - Who gets paid - If you do not make a binding beneficiary nomination, or your

 fund does not offer binding nominations, the super trustee will

 decide who gets your benefits when you die, although your

 - Ends at around age 65 - Life insurance

 coverage through super ends when you reach a certain age (usually

 65 or 70), policies outside of super may cover you for

 - Reduces super balance - The cost of insurance